-In the Quarry Island and Fort Snelling fens, the well water level did not seem to change much as a result of precipitation in previous or current years.
-On the other hand, the Nichols wells seemed to be heavily influenced by annual precipitation.
+In the Quarry Island and Fort Snelling fens, well water level does not seem to change much as a result of precipitation in previous or current years.
+Historically, the Nichols wells appeared to be heavily influenced by precipitation.
 According to the "Environmental Monitoring of Nichols Fen" study conducted in 2008 by WSB & Associates, Inc., the Nichols fen has an 18-24 month response time to precipitation.
-Based on the data summarized here, it appears that a year with higher well level measurements is preceded by a year in which total precipitation is above average.
-Alternatively, years with lower well level measurements are preceded by years in which total precipitation is below average.
-For example, 2010 was an above average year for total rainfall, and several wells in the Nichols fen show higher levels in 2011.
+Monitoring data supports that idea that a year with higher well level measurements was preceded by a year when total precipitation was above average.
+Alternatively, years with lower well level measurements were preceded by years in which total precipitation was below average.
+Results from 2018 are less conclusive as to the impact that rainfall has on water levels.
+Well readings show little to no response to high rainfall in 2017, with a high degree of variability throughout the season.